-The consolidated financial statements of the Organization have been prepared on the accrual basis.
+The consolidated financial statements of the Organization have been prepared in accordance with accounting principles generally accepted in the United States of America (GAAP) on the accrual basis of accounting.

 The Organization adheres to Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 958-205, which sets standards for reporting on financial statements of nonprofit organizations.
 ASC 958-205 requires the classification and presentation of net assets in two categories: net assets with donor restrictions and net assets without donor restrictions.